Old Royal Granary built by the Bourbons

 sliver in the upper right-hand corner, right on the

-Whatever it was, it was too big, the source of
+Whatever else it was, it was too big,

-its initial problems.
-There were simply not enough takers
+the source of its initial problems.
+There were simply not

-of storage spaces.
-It was soon put to other uses—a factory
+seemingly endless rows of storage spaces.
+It was soon put

-for troops in transit through the city.
-It became a hospital
+building was a barracks for troops in transit through the

-a convenient place to go ashore since the structure had
+was also a convenient place to go ashore since it was built with a

-been built with a good landing for all those grain-laden
+good landing for all those grain-laden ships that never

 In 1846 it was turned into an infantry and

-cavalry barracks and is identified on subsequent maps as
+cavalry barracks and is identified on later maps as the

-Headquarters).
-It served as a military barracks all the way
+a military barracks all the way through WWII, resisting

-to turn it into a warehouse for maritime supplies.
-The
+various attempts to turn it into a warehouse for

-old Granili was badly damaged by bombings in WWII and
+maritime supplies.
+The old Granili was badly damaged by

-its last service seems to have been as a shelter for
+WWII bombings and its last service was as a shelter for

-those who had been made homeless during the war.
-It was
+those who made homeless during that war.
+The granary was

 demolished in 1953.